SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 The record is a 2013 throw of a full-sized pumpkin for 4694.68ft.
 (I love that they hallucinate the ability to get a preicsion of 6 significant figures.)
 Throwing a pumpkin for just a bit short of a mile is... well, artillery.
-It should come as no surprise that it's being held at a small airport &mdash; they may need redirection of air traffic: if you're going a mile downrange, you're probably going _up_ about half that &mdash; a flying pumpkin at 2300 feet altitude is surely a hazard to air navigation.
+It should come as no surprise that it's being held at a small airport.
+They may need redirection of air traffic: if you're going a mile downrange, you're probably going _up_ about half that &mdash; a flying pumpkin at 2300 feet altitude is surely a hazard to air navigation.